5 Secrets To Nurture Intimacy with Your Child

 How we humans build connections with each other, how we deepen them, and how we repair them when they fray is both as simple as a warm smile and as mysterious as the way the ground lurches when we see a picture of someone we have loved and lost.

 John Gottman, one of my favorite researchers, has distilled the creating of intimate relationships down to their practical essence.
 It turns out that the building blocks of connection are the small overtures we make to each other every day, and the way our loved ones respond.
 Gottman calls these bids, as in "bids for attention."
 We could also call them overtures, as in opening movements.
+(You can find out more about John Gottman's work at the Gottman Institute website.)

 In happy relationships, whether between romantic partners, parents and children, friends, or coworkers, bids are made and responded to warmly.
 It almost doesn't matter what the bid is about; the process of reaching out and receiving a response builds the relationship.
 It also increases the trust level so that we are more likely to reach out to that person again, and the content of the bids deepens.